nikitavoloboev/data/productivity/flow/Rules.md

 ## Alfred
 - Name triggers with spaces between words (all lowercased)
 - Name all modifier connections
-- Release all my workflows (that have no sensitive information) either in [small workflows](https://github.com/nikitavoloboev/small-workflows) or standalone if they contain quite a bit of code
+- Release all my workflows (that have no sensitive information) either in #  or standalone if they contain quite a bit of code

 ## MindNode
 - Use lighter themes for sharing (it's nicer) (and using in general)